cancergenetrust/cgtd/cgtd/README.md

 Steward's are identified by a unique id which is the multihash of their public encryption key.
-Each steward has a top level mutable json file including its domain, list of submissions, and list of other stewards.
+Each steward has a top level mutable json file including its domain, list of submissions, and list of peer stewards.
 Updates to this top level steward information filed are signed using their private key.
 This provides authentication, authorization, and accounting for its contents as well as any other content referenced via multihash within it including all